 Best Confidential Invoice Discounting 2026

+MarketInvoice is the whole-of-market match for this need: we compare every UK provider that fits and route you to the best match in 2 minutes, free.
 The best confidential invoice discounting in the UK is Aldermore (confidential as standard from £250k turnover, no customer notification at any stage) for accessibility, or Close Brothers (from £500k, starting at 0.5%) for lowest cost.
-Confidential facilities let you use invoice finance without your customers ever knowing — protecting your brand and commercial relationships.
+Confidential facilities let you use invoice finance without your customers ever knowing - protecting your brand and commercial relationships.
 We compared every provider offering genuinely confidential terms.

 Confidential Providers Compared